Telematics Guru (TG) is a full-featured Telematics software for end-users. This guide will introduce some of the TG basics.

 - Advanced - This tab has a large amount of options for the more advanced users such as changing the 'asset state' verbs, assigning assets to states, speed profiles or whether it will be included in interactions with Geo-Fences that include projects, tracking or downloading Geo-Fences to devices.

 - I/O Mappings - Input/Output mappings contain the options to add in, remove or alter what the analogue/digital I/Os are used.
 Digital mappings are basically inputs or outputs that you can enable or disable depending on a set of parameters .
 Bits 0-7 commonly have defaults configured in OEM, but 8-31 are open to be allocated.
-Click here for more detail on Input/Output mappings.

 - Log Events - Click to select the optional log events; overspeed (speeding), excessive idling or harsh braking.

 - Drivers - You can assign drivers to this asset and also enable driver tracking which can either test against a specific list of drivers, or all enabled drivers.
-This is critical for usage of immobolisation and Driver ID Tag On.
+This is critical for usage of immobilisation and Driver ID Tag On.

 Tracking History Overview